 By including these learning modules along with the Noom diet plan, the app ensures that users are learning and creating healthier habits.

-Once users use food logging to input their meals into the food database, Noom analyzes the data and gives a breakdown of green, red, and yellow foods.
-The “Noom diet” consists of a balance of the three types of foods, in a quantity that matches the user’s goals.
+Once users use food logging to input their meals into the database, Noom analyzes the data and breaks down green, red, and yellow foods.
+The “Noom diet” consists of a balance of the three food groups in a quantity that matches the user’s goals.

-Similar to food goals, users can sync the Noom app with their Fitbit or Apple Health to add their steps and exercise.
-The daily calorie goal changes based on the additional exercise that is logged in.
+Similar to food goals, users can sync the Noom app with their Fitbit or Apple Health to add steps and exercise.
+The daily calorie goal changes based on the additional activity logged in.

-The first few months on the plan are dedicated to eating in a caloric deficit to lose a set amount of weight.
-Once this phase is over, users move on to the maintenance phase, where they shift their eating patterns to maintain their weight.
-To get additional support, users have access to a goal specialist, and a group chat.
+The first few months of the plan are dedicated to eating in a calorie deficit to lose a set amount of weight.
+Once this phase is over, users move on to the maintenance phase, where they shift their eating patterns to maintain weight.
+To get additional support, users have access to a goal specialist and a group chat.

 Furthermore, calorie and weight goals are not always healthy.
-For an individual who is 5’4” and 123 lbs, Noom defaults to a 10 lb weight loss plan, even if the user does not choose weight loss in the app’s survey.
-In addition, Noom recommends a diet of 1380 calories, which is barely enough to cover an individual’s Basal Metabolic Rate.
+For an individual who is 5’4” and 123 lbs, Noom defaults to a 10-lb weight loss plan, even if the user does not choose weight loss in the app’s survey.
+In addition, Noom recommends a diet of 1380 calories, barely enough to cover an individual’s Basal Metabolic Rate.

-Such a low level of dietary intake can be incredibly harmful, especially if an individual is genetically sensitive to prolonged caloric restriction.
+Such a low dietary intake level can be incredibly harmful, especially if an individual is genetically sensitive to prolonged caloric restriction.
 Studies in college-aged women have shown that a caloric restriction of as little as 8% of regular intake can disturb the luteal phase of the menstrual cycle.

-Overall, the Noom app does not take into account the user’s genetics or body composition.
+The Noom app does not consider the user’s genetics or body composition.